achen4290/EnglishLitCritArt/README.md

 ![Grid plotter screenshot](https://cdn.discordapp.com/attachments/734540453541838969/796516197692473414/Screen_Shot_2021-01-06_at_6.10.53_PM.png)

-It is simply a menu to choose which grid you want to plot.
-You should see 4 grids in the menu:
+This is a menu to choose which grid you want to plot.
+You should see 4 grids in the menu (the first three are built-in, the last one is the grid you made using the editor):
 1. Faces (happy face, sad face, and surprised face)
 2. Shapes (circle, rectangle, and triangle)
 3. Brain Games (One view is BRAIN, one view is GAMES, and there is no XY view)